How to Raise a Grievance at Work: A Practical Guide

 - It creates evidence if you later need to go to tribunal

-- It can trigger the ACAS Code protections (the 25% adjustment)
+- It triggers ACAS Code protections (the 25% adjustment)

 When Should You Raise a Grievance?

-A grievance is appropriate for most workplace problems that affect you personally:
+A grievance is appropriate for most workplace problems affecting you personally.

 - Bullying or harassment from colleagues or managers